Hazard Report Provided By forecast.weather.gov

 GENERAL STORM MOTION OF THE DAY:

-Moving toward the east at 50 to 55 mph.
+Moving toward the northeast at 35 mph.

 $$